Reeehaaaan/healthcare-sql-analytics/README.md

 - **MySQL** for database management and querying
 - **Python** (`Faker` library) for generating synthetic patient/lab data
 - **Excel/CSV** for loading data
-- *(Optional: Tableau was explored but this project is finalized as SQL-only)*

 ---